ONLYOFFICE/document-builder-samples/README.md

 > **NOTE:** Only available on Windows with Visual Studio and .NET SDK installed

-If Document Builder is not installed in `C:/Program Files/ONLYOFFICE/DocumentBuilder`, for every C# sample you should change the `workDirectory` variable at the beginning of `Main` function to actual location of Document Builder directory.

 ### Visual Studio
  1. Use `configure.py` to generate VS project files.
 For example: